Drew Waters Player Props: Royals vs. Red Sox

 Drew Waters At The Plate

-- Waters is batting .230 with four doubles, three triples, six home runs and 13 walks.
+- Waters is hitting .231 with five doubles, three triples, six home runs and 13 walks.

-- Looking at the 53 games he has played this year, he's homered in six of them (11.3%), and in 3% of his trips to the dish.
+- He has hit a long ball in six games this year (11.1%), homering in 3% of his chances at the plate.

-- Waters has an RBI in 15 of 53 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Waters has driven home a run in 15 games this year (27.8%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 18 games this season, with multiple runs six times.
+- He has scored in 18 of 54 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.